tyronechen/genomenlp/README.md

 ## Highlights

 - We provide a comprehensive classification of genomic data tokenisation and representation approaches for ML applications along with their pros and cons.
-- We infer k-mers directly from the data and handle out-of-vocabulary words.
+- Using our ``genomicBERT`` deep learning pipeline, we infer k-mers directly from the data and handle out-of-vocabulary words.
 At the same time, we achieve a significantly reduced vocabulary size compared to the conventional k-mer approach reducing the computational complexity drastically.
 - Our method is agnostic to species or biomolecule type as it is data-driven.
 - We enable comparison of trained model performance without requiring original input data, metadata or hyperparameter settings.
 - We present the first publicly available, high-level toolkit that infers the grammar of genomic data directly through artificial neural networks.